 - Provide clearly labeled recycling bins for paper as well as bottles/cans.

 Food & Dining Elective Actions

-- Start or continue a Meatless Monday program, in which every Monday your chapter goes vegetarian for its meal options.
+- Start or continue a Meatless Monday program.

 - Pledge to serve at least one meal a week using local fruits and vegetables.